Tokariew/website/content/posts/Welcome.md

 ---
 Welcome on my weird site… I hope you can enjoy it somewhat.
 Books subfolder is for mine [COPS](https://github.com/seblucas/cops).
-If you are mine colleague, you can ask me for user and password combo ;)
+If you are colleague, you can ask me for user and password combo ;)

 Please use proper ellipsis symbol… Don’t change them for some regular dots.